rsvim/rsvim.github.io/docs/manual/command_line_interface/initialization.md

 Options and file names from the `rsvim` command line are inspected.
 Several kinds of use cases are:

 - When special options are provided (i.e. `-h`/`--help`, `-V`/`--version`), Rsvim will print some useful information and exit.
 - When file names are provided, Rsvim will read them, create a buffer for each one and associate it to the corresponding file name.
-Rsvim chooses the first file as its default buffer, which will be bound to the default window on TUI.
+Rsvim chooses the first file as its default buffer, which will be bound to the default window when TUI initialize.
 - If no file name is provided, Rsvim will create a default empty buffer, associated with no file name.

 ## 3. Loading configuration script